 An excellent cleaning and wiping solution can be made with 0.5% (0.75- 1.5 oz/gal or 5 mL/L) Alconox® Powdered Precision Cleaner or Liquinox® Critical Cleaning Liquid Detergent, depending on preference for powder or liquid concentrate, respectively.
 Following which, per the CDC guidelines, wipe with the above bleach solution or other disinfectant solution.
 Allow wiped down surfaces to sit for several minutes before rinsing to complete the disinfection.

-For extra thorough pre-cleaning, a 0.5% Tergazyme® Enzyme-Active Powdered Detergent is recommended.
-This will provide for a protein enzyme activated detergent solution.
+For extra thorough pre-cleaning, a 0.5% Tergazyme® Enzyme-Active Powdered Detergent is recommended as it contains a protein enzyme activated detergent solution.
 The proteases will break down proteins such as the protein receptors found in some viruses and pathogens.
 The coronavirus, including the SARS-CoV-2 virus which causes the COVID-19 disease, contains these “prickly” protein receptors on their outer membrane.
+Although we cannot claim to inactivate the coronavirus, Tergazyme detergent will remove some inanimate proteins.
 Review further Tergazyme detergent details.

-Adding bleach to 0.5% solutions of Alconox or Liquinox detergent is a recommended improvement to the CDC prescribed disinfection step.
+Adding bleach to 0.5% solutions of Alconox or Liquinox detergent is a recommended improvement to the bleach disinfection.
 This will serve to foster enhanced wetting and penetration of the bleach.
 There is no adverse reaction between Alconox or Liquinox detergents and bleach as there is with some cleaners.
 Other Alconox Inc. products you may have in-facility can be considered as well to enhance the bleach solution.

 Note: Do not mix Tergazyme detergent and bleach together in the same solution as the enzyme will be deactivated by the bleach.